Personal Website

 Another project I built this year was an interactive Sudoku web app written entirely in C#.
 You can play and read about it here.

 I deployed the app—a Blazor WebAssembly app—directly on this site.
-Integrate a WASM app so easily confirmed that I had made the right choice in choosing Astro over Hugo or Eleventy.
+Being able to integrate a WASM app into my Astro site so easily confirmed I chose the fright framework to build my website.

-The Sudoku app is served in my /public/ directory and since WASM essentially runs JavaScript, everything worked smoothly on Cloudflare pages.
+Behind the scenes, the Sudoku app is served in the /public/ directory and since WASM essentially runs JavaScript, everything worked smoothly on Cloudflare pages.

 Anchor Positioning!

 During this build, I explored several new CSS features.
-My favorite was Anchor Positioning, a new API introduced in Chrome that's quickly gaining traction.
+My favorite was Anchor Positioning.

 I built three components using anchor positioning (see graphics below for two of them)—each of which would have been cumbersome to build without it.
 I decided to exclude all three components because they didn't fit the design, but if I had included them, I would have added an anchor positioning polyfill for browser support.